 The answers to these questions lie in the origins of science fiction itself.
-Find the first examples of science fiction, locate the women appearing in them and see if they are worthy of the "babe" title.
+Find the first examples of science fiction, locate the female character appearing in them and see if they are worthy of the "babe" title.
 Sounds simple doesn't it?

 I could discuss the origins of science fiction all day long.
-Whilst it is not really the intention of this web site to answer that particular debate (we are interested in the babes here), and whilst it is true that we will certainly savour the genre itself along the way, I have decided to take up this particular challenge, briefly, and you can see a summarised history below.
+It is not really the intention of this web site to answer that particular debate (we are interested in the babes here), although it is true that we will certainly savour the genre itself along the way.

 However, from the point of view of scifibabes.co.uk, science fiction began in the late 19th century, when the Novels of Jules Verne and H.G.
 Wells were being published.
-I will focus on film for now as this is the main medium and hope to include other media later
+I will focus on film for now as this is the main medium for this web site and hope to include other media later.

 Depending on your point of view, film was pioneered by either Thomas Edison, in 1891, who made and showed the first "moving picture", or it was the Lumière brothers who brought it to the "masses".
 Either way, it was in the late 1800s when film began to be made and shown.

 The first recognised Sci-fi film of any length, Le voyage dans la lune, which was shown in 1902, included a bevy of beauties from the chorus girls of the Folies Bergères.
 Anyone of those could have been the first sci-fi babe.
 But they were only on hand to decorate the sets and represented stars and planets, rather than specific characters, unless you want to include "the lovely vision of Venus on a crescent" or a couple of "charming young girls holding up a star"?
 Here are some of the Folies, who came to the astronauts in a dream...

 Georges Méliès, who made over 500 films, and was undoubtedly the pioneer of sci-fi films, followed this up with a number of science fiction films in the next few years but with no noticeable female character to speak of.